Using promotions to boost your sales

 Create a worthwhile offer.
 Promotions that do not offer value for a customer will not be shown at the top of the view item page, but lower down on the page.
 The level of discount is important, but volume of sales on the discount is also a factor.
 Use our pricing guidance to see if your promotions will keep you price competitive.

 Monitor and test results – use the promotions dashboard and reports to see how well your promotion is working, and adjust accordingly.

 Know your costs.
 This will allow you to provide a worthwhile discount whilst maintaining a profit.

 Know your stock.
 Discount items you have a large available stock of.

-Place all of your items in your inventory into one sale.
-It’s like that all of your items won’t be related and adding them all to one sell can have a detrimental impact on the offer score of all your promotions.
+Don't place all of your items in your inventory into one sale.
+It’s likely that all of your items won’t be related and adding them all to one sale can have a detrimental impact on the offer score of all your promotions.